harshita-d12/Aditya-Verma-Java-Code-Topicwise/Stack/README.md

-# 🧱 Stack-Based Problems Series in Java – Inspired by Aditya Verma
+# 🧱 Java Solutions to Stack-Based Problems from Aditya Verma's Playlist

-This repository provides Java implementations for classic **Stack-based algorithm problems**, guided by the excellent explanations in [Aditya Verma's YouTube Series](https://youtube.com/playlist?list=PL_z_8CaSLPWdeOezg68SKkeLN4-T_jNHd&si=M40QMsPUdOG6-To5).
-Whether you're preparing for coding interviews or brushing up on your DSA skills, this collection will be your handy companion.
+This repository contains **Java implementations** of classic **stack-based problems** taught in [Aditya Verma's YouTube series](https://youtube.com/playlist?list=PL_z_8CaSLPWdeOezg68SKkeLN4-T_jNHd&si=M40QMsPUdOG6-To5).
+These are direct solutions based on his video tutorials and follow the same problem order and logic.

 ---

 ## 📘 About the Repository

-This repo includes clean and beginner-friendly Java code for problems based on stack concepts.
-Each file name matches the corresponding problem topic, making navigation simple and intuitive.
+Each problem discussed in the playlist is solved in Java with clear, beginner-friendly code.
+File names are intuitive and correspond to the exact topic covered in the video, making it easy to navigate and follow along.

 ---